gunasri1823/Movie-Recommendation/README.md

 #### Problem Statement:
 The aim of this project is to develop a Movie Recommendation System that provides personalized movie suggestions based on user preferences and prior watching history.
 The system uses advanced data mining techniques to predict movies a user might enjoy, thereby enhancing user experience and engagement.
 This recommendation system is particularly useful for:

-● Streaming platforms like Netflix and Amazon Prime to retain users and enhance their experience.
+1.Streaming platforms like Netflix and Amazon Prime to retain users and enhance their experience.
-● Individual users who wish to discover movies tailored to their unique tastes.
+2.Individual users who wish to discover movies tailored to their unique tastes.
-● Businesses seeking to understand consumer behavior through analytics derived from movie-watching patterns.
+3.Businesses seeking to understand consumer behavior through analytics derived from movie-watching patterns.

 ### Description
 For this project, we used the MovieLens Dataset as the primary data source.
 To build the recommendation system, we selected a subset of the dataset, specifically focusing on rows with 1.9 million, ensuring efficient processing and model training.
 The dataset contains:

-● 20,000,263 ratings, 465,564 tag applications, and metadata for 27,278 movies.
+1.20,000,263 ratings, 465,564 tag applications, and metadata for 27,278 movies.
-● Rich metadata: Includes movie titles, genres, and timestamps for user interactions.
+2.Rich metadata: Includes movie titles, genres, and timestamps for user interactions.
-● User-specific information: Unique user IDs and their respective ratings enable personalized recommendations.
+3.User-specific information: Unique user IDs and their respective ratings enable personalized recommendations.

 Files Used : From the MovieLens Dataset, the following files were combined to create the final dataset:
 1. genome_scores.csv: Provides tag relevance scores for movies.
 2. movie.csv: Contains detailed information about movies, such as titles and genres.